 Improve Interoperability & Enhance Secure Data Exchange With Softlinx

 If you’re looking for ways to improve your healthcare organization’s efficiency and interoperability, consider cloud-based faxing and other tools offered by Softlinx.
 We can help you meet compliance requirements while eliminating inefficiencies and helping your providers deliver better care overall.
 Industry leaders across healthcare and other fields have trusted Softlinx to help bring efficiency and high-tech capabilities to their organizations.

 Our HIPAA-compliant cloud faxing service delivers all the appropriate safeguards for handling and storing confidential patient data.
 Other services that can help you boost efficiency throughout healthcare facilities include Fax over IP and barcode fax document workflows.

-To learn more about improving interoperability in your organization, reach out to a knowledgeable associate at Softlinx today.
+To learn more about improving interoperability and guranteeing secure data exchange in your organization, reach out to a knowledgeable associate at Softlinx today.